rileybrook/antidote/README.md

 - "update/example" = update an existing feature
 - Ex. "update/submit button styling" means you're updating the styling for the submit button.

-To learn more about how Github works, see the quick guide: [Getting Started]
+To learn more about how Github works, see the quick guide: [Getting Started Guide](https://guides.github.com/activities/hello-world/)